 This course investigates the central role food plays in human biology and culture.
 We will explore food from an evolutionary perspective, examining nutritional variations in subsistence strategies ranging from foraging to industrial societies.
 Students will come to understand that food is a cultural construction as we look at the symbolism and utilization of food from a cross-cultural perspective.
-Finally, utilizing a biocultural perspective, we will combine our understanding of biology and culture to see the effects of social, political, and economic issues on human nutrition.
-A variety of methods are utilized in nutritional anthropology, ranging from ethnographic techniques to methods in biological anthropology for assessing the impact of nutrition on human biology.
-Throughout the semester, students will become familiar with the variety of approaches used to study nutritional anthropology.
-Prerequisite: ANTH 111, 112, or 113 or permission of instructor.
+Finally, utilizing a biocultural perspective, we will combine our understanding of biology and culture to see the effects of social, political and economic issues on human nutrition.
+Nutritional anthropology uses a variety of methods, ranging from ethnographic techniques to methods in biological anthropology for assessing the effect of nutrition on human biology.
+Throughout the semester students will become familiar with nutritional anthropology's varied approaches.
+This course fulfills the upper-level bioanth or cultural anth requirement.
+Prerequisite: ANTH 111, 112 or 113 or permission of instructor.
 Offered every year.